azothjs/azoth/README.md

 ### Basic Templates

-Diamond templates are JavaScript template literals prefixed with a `_` tag, usually returned from a function that specifies the data to be mixed into the template.
+azoth templates are JavaScript template literals prefixed with a `_` tag, usually returned from a function that specifies the data to be mixed into the template.

 The binding semantics are very explicit and require understanding how the data is to interact with the DOM, both initially and over time.